 Protective Trust – In this type of Trust the beneficiary is simply paid the interest and income from the asset whilst the capital remains protected.

-When appointing Trustees to run your Trust it is important to make sure that you choose people who you feel will be able to conduct the affairs of the Trust properly and who will follow your wishes and perhaps equally importantly, people you can hold accountable if necessary, such as professionals who are insured and who are expected to meet high standards of competence.
+When appointing trustees to run your family trust it is important to make sure that you choose people who you feel will be able to conduct the affairs of the Trust properly and who will follow your wishes and perhaps equally importantly, people you can hold accountable if necessary, such as professionals who are insured and who are expected to meet high standards of competence.